paramat/minipeli/README.txt

 Mapgen aliases
 --------------

-Since MT 5.0.0 dungeon nodes and cave liquids are defined in biome definitions, so now only 3 mapgen aliases need to be registered: stone, water, river water.
+Since MT 5.0.0, dungeon nodes and cave liquids are defined in biome definitions, so now only 3 mapgen aliases need to be registered: stone, water, river water.

 Biomes
 ------

 This game registers a single 'biome stack': A set of vertically stacked biomes all with the same heat and humidity points.
-A developed game would usually add extra biome stacks at differing heat and humidity points.
+A more developed game would usually add extra biome stacks at differing heat and humidity points.

 The 'grassland' biome stack in this game consists of: